The Rattlesnake Trail (historically called "Betty" by local

-Keep straight as Cliff hits on the left (0.8).
+Keep straight as Aquila (Cliff) hits on the left (0.8).
 At the loop's highest

-point (mile 1.1) Turn left uphill and climb the Upper Access to the
+point (mile 1.1) turn left uphill and climb the Bee Line trail to the

 Bench Road.
-If you followed my track, Betty should be to the right
+Rattlesnake should be to the right (east) about 50 feet

 it, you probably took an alternate trail -- try the other direction.

-Bench Road as we approach Betty between Cliff and the
+Bench Road as we approach Rattlesnake between Aquila

 to east.
 That's Little Baldy straight ahead.
-Betty climbs up the dip in
+Rattlesnake climbs up the dip in

 mid-right under Timpanogos.

-Betty is to the right.
-We'll be descending the other trail, which because
+Rattlesnake is to the right.
+We'll be descending the other trail, lower

-Betty will climb at a tough but tolerable rate.
-Pass Betty's Plunge (an
+Rattlesnake will climb at a tough but tolerable rate.
+Pass Elk Crossing

-on the left at mile 2 -- 0.4 miles from Betty's start.
+as it crosses at mile 2 -- 0.4 miles from

-Heading north uphill on Betty, tall grass surrounds
+Heading north uphill on Rattlesnake, tall grass surrounds

 the trail among stands of scrub oak.